 WHAT ARE THE BENEFITS OF PET-FRIENDLY PROPERTIES?

 While some owners may be wary of the idea of allowing pets into their properties, doing so may actually present a range of benefits.

 Demand for pet-friendly rentals is always high – and owners can significantly increase their appeal to a wider range of prospective tenants simply by being willing to consider pets.

 Tenants with pets may be more likely to maintain long-term leases, and higher rents may also be achieved.

-Importantly, pet-friendly properties also encourage honesty in tenants and minimise the risk of pets being secretly kept in homes.
+Importantly, allowing pets in rental properties also encourages honesty in tenants and minimise the risk of pets being secretly kept in homes.

 The current difficulties faced by renters with pets are sometimes combated by keeping an undeclared pet.
 If tenants are unable to find a property that allows them to keep animals, they may do so in secret to avoid having to give up their pets.

 However, if the ‘no pets’ clause was abolished, this may no longer be an issue.
 Instead, landlords would have detailed knowledge of the animals kept on their properties, and a specific pet agreement that the tenant must abide by.

 So while there’s no change on the horizon just yet, we encourage property owners to be aware of both sides of the ongoing debate.